NoFishLikeIan/read-this/README.md

 - [ ] [_Normalizing Flows_](http://akosiorek.github.io/ml/2018/04/03/norm_flows.html) - A simple introduction to the theory of normalizing flows.
 Add also [_this_](https://arxiv.org/pdf/1908.09257.pdf) literature review.

+- [x] [_When is one thing equal to some other thing?_](http://people.math.harvard.edu/~mazur/preprints/when_is_one.pdf) - In the notion of equality we find the most natural justification for category theory.

 ### Videos